2020 XFL season: Teams

 Two of the original league's metropolitan areas also received teams in the revival: New York and Los Angeles.
 All eight teams received new brandings on August 21, 2019: the New York Guardians, DC Defenders, Tampa Bay Vipers, St. Louis BattleHawks, Dallas Renegades, Houston Roughnecks, Seattle Dragons, and Los Angeles Wildcats.

 Names and logos for the XFL teams were to be revealed in early June but were delayed over two months from that date.
 The XFL filed trademarks for five potential team names for its Seattle-based franchise in late June, including one for the eventually chosen name Seattle Dragons, but not for any of the other seven teams.
 The names, logos and colors for all eight teams were revealed on August 21, 2019, in a livestreamed special.
-The 2020 XFL Draft was held on October 15 and 16, 2019.
+The 2020 XFL draft was held on October 15 and 16, 2019.
 Training camps began in November.

-Besides the eight competitive teams, the XFL had operated a centralized practice squad and farm team, which operated as a full team with a coaching staff and a 40-man roster (encompassing offensive and defensive players but no special teams) but didn't play any on-the-record games against the other eight teams.
+Besides the eight competitive teams, the XFL had operated a centralized practice squad and farm team, which operated as a full team with a coaching staff and a 40-man roster (encompassing offensive and defensive players but no special teams) but did not play any on-the-record games against the other eight teams.
 The team shared practice facilities with the Dallas Renegades and was internally known as "Team 9".
 Team 9 replenished itself after Week 5 when the team's members were assigned to rosters when it expanded to 57 players each; but the season ended abruptly.

 Full stadium capacity.
 The large stadiums with multiple decks only open the lower bowl for XFL games, similar to the former AAF games and MLS matches played in large stadiums.
 The XFL has a target stadium size of 30,000 seats, so that in the event of playoff games, the upper decks can be opened to increase capacity.